 By choosing music education as your major, you will be prepared for a career as a professional music teacher.
 UNT's music education degree program leads to Texas teacher certification in all-level music, opening an array of employment options.
 Teaching is an exciting and fulfilling career choice for those interested in blending musicianship and teaching skills.
 Music educators enjoy the process of providing musical experiences that lead to a better understanding and appreciation of music.
 To be a music teacher, you must not only be an accomplished musician, but also be interested in the art of teaching.

 As a Texas certified music educator, you may teach instrumental or vocal music at the elementary or secondary level.
 With a bachelor's degree in music education from UNT, you could work as an elementary music specialist or as a middle school/high school band, choir, or orchestra director.

-If you want to see what the Music Education department is up to, please visit our community engagement page on Facebook HERE!
+If you want to see what the Music Education division is up to, please visit our community engagement page on Facebook!